DaoCasino/Whitepaper/Crowdfunding & token distribution.md

 * Day 20-22 1500 BET = 1 Ether
 * Day 23-25 1400  BET = 1 Ether
 * Day 26-28 1300 BET = 1 Ether
+* Pre-Sale: 2,300 BET = 1 Ether

-Contribution will be capped at 15 000 000 USD.
+Contribution will be capped at 30 000 000 USD equivalent in Ether.
 Due to a recent ether's volatility, cap calculated in ether will be announced on the day of token launch.
 No more BET will be issued after crowdfunding period is over.

 ## 	Pre Sale